Raspberry Cream Cheese Frosting

 Butter, cream cheese, jam and vanilla extract combined in a silver mixing bowl.

-STEP ONE: Fit the bowl of your stand mixer with the paddle attachment and add in the softened butter and cream cheese.
+STEP ONE: Fit the bowl of the stand mixer with the paddle attachment and add in the softened butter and cream cheese.
 Beat the mixture on medium speed for about 2 minutes, or until the mixture is nice and fluffy and fully incorporated.

 STEP TWO: Now stir in the jam and vanilla extract, mixing to combine.
 Scrape down the sides of the bowl as needed and don’t be alarmed if the mixture looks a bit curdled or wet.
 No problem!